davygravy/rescue-dg/README.md

 ---
 ### Testing and Installation on your device

-The wiki section has a disclaimer and bare-bones directions for uboot changes, testing, and installation to flash.
+The wiki section has a disclaimer and bare-bones directions for [uboot changes, testing, and installation to flash](https://github.com/davygravy/rescue-dg/wiki/Testing-and-Flashing).
+Flash at your own risk... read fully and test before you flash.